 - Validated DKIM signature

-- Sender’s IP address matching with the senders in the SPF record
+- Sender’s IP address matches with the senders in the SPF record

 - Sender’s domain alignment test to verify the message headers